 Degree of reality

 Another point to watch is the degree of reality.
-In some of the above examples, the dependent clause is real in the same sense as the mice are in ‘I see white mice’ (Rule Seven): if I see Amélie watching TV, or Lucy getting a bottle, that is very likely to really happen (although it might be a hallucination.
+In some of the above examples, the dependent clause is pragmatically real like the mice in ‘I see white mice’ (see Rule Seven): if I see Amélie watching TV, or Lucy getting a bottle, that is very likely to really happen (although it might be a hallucination).
 A different situation is ‘I didn’t see Amélie watching TV’ in a context of ‘Sorry, I missed that completely’.
 The seemingly obvious translation dmatnà veì dmetfáwy amelÌi. see-fact-not-fact1 PIn−2-nom-dat2 television-fact-acc2 Amélie-acc-dat3a. says absolutely nothing about whether she was actually watching the telly.
 This problem can be solved by swapping degree of reality with an inversion.
 Just as in the chapter on modal adverbs, the resulting bracket serves for conferring reality, so that my ignorance does not lose its top-level status.

 |dmatnà veì dmetfáwy amelÌi.||I didn’t see Amélie watching TV [so I don’t know whether she did].|